The Architectural Medicine System (AMS)

 It is obvious that this Architectural Medicine System (AMS) flowchart would require the creation of both systems and professionals, such as the Healthy Building Inspector and the Architectural Doctor, to work together in a complex support system.

 The addition of a Healthy Building Inspector and Inspection would require additional professionals to provide these services, as well as the proper steps and protocols to report on such potential issues.
 The Architectural Doctor can certainly help in this process, yet in addition to this professional support a new system provided for all fields involved would be required as well.

 These topics are also discussed in more detail in the Architectural Medicine book, available in paperback and ebook here.

 And an important piece of this puzzle includes the Architect and Building professionals to be able to provide design and building solutions that can fix issues, as well as design better building solutions in the future for prevention.

 Architectural Medicine has been working on both the flowchart workflow, as well as systems to support these processes and will be providing more information about these developments over time.

-In the meantime, the flowchart can hopefully provide awareness of such issues and considerations for those as Doctors, Architects, Builders, and Inspectors as to what types of connections can be created and how these fields can be working together to provide solutions.
+In the meantime, the flowchart can hopefully provide awareness of such issues and considerations for those as Doctors, Architects, Builders, and Inspectors as to what types of connections can be created and how these fields can work together to provide solutions.

-The complexity of these processes requires different professionals to work together to provide whole systems solutions, and this gap that currently exists is one in which Architectural Medicine strives to bridge.
+The complexity of these processes requires different professionals to work together to provide whole system solutions, and this gap that currently exists is one in which Architectural Medicine strives to bridge.